andrenoberto/huffmanscode/README.md

 # Huffman's Algorithm

 This is an implementation of Huffman's Algorithm.
-This implementation using Java uses RegEx to easily find blocks of code that'll be encoded.
+This implementation in Java uses RegEx to easily find blocks of code that'll be encoded.

 # Instructions